5 Written Questions

-- threatened species
+- wild species

 - domesticated species

-- endangered species
+- rare species

-- e Wild species tamed or genetically altered by crossbreeding for use by humans for food (cattle, sheep, and food crops), pets (dogs and cats), or enjoyment (animals in zoos and plants in gardens).
+- d Wild species tamed or genetically altered by crossbreeding for use by humans for food (cattle, sheep, and food crops), pets (dogs and cats), or enjoyment (animals in zoos and plants in gardens).

 5 Multiple Choice Questions